 Many good and popular individual stocks trade for under $100/share.

 You might even be able to get several shares for $100.
+Or, create an M1 Finance Roth IRA or brokerage account, which allows you to buy fractional shares.

 Individual stocks are a good way to get started, but be sure to diversify across different sectors.
+Try Motley Fool stock for a great way to get started.

 A DRIP is a specific way to buy an individual stock.